ancientmc/AncientCoderPack/README.md

 **What mappings does ACP use?**

-For methods, classes, and fields, ACP uses SRG files.
+For methods, classes, and fields, ACP uses MCP names and SRG files.
 The SRG file for Minecraft Alpha 1.2.6 is generated via a tool developed by me called [SRGConfig](https://github.com/moist-mason/SRGConfig).
 SRGConfig aims to convert the original RGS files found in the earliest MCP versions, albeit slightly modified, and converts them into SRG files, with custom names and everything.
 The mappings are taken from numerous MCP versions, written by the original MCP devs.
 Take a look at the SRGConfig